nurey/nurey.github.io/resume.markdown

 ## Experience

 ### Carbide Secure (January 2022–February 2024)
+Senior Software Developer - fully remote

-- Iterated platform for B2B SaaS security compliance platform, collaborating with a group of 8 developers, creating new features across the full stack
+- Enhanced a B2B SaaS cybersecurity compliance platform by developing and deploying new features across the full stack, reporting directly to the CTO
-- Improved team productivity by adding Tailwind CSS, Hotwire, Gettext
+- Boosted team productivity by integrating Tailwind CSS, Hotwire, and Gettext into the development workflow
+- Streamlined the onboarding process with the implementation of Github Codespaces, reducing setup time for new hires
+- Created and maintained comprehensive documentation for onboarding, continuous integration, development best practices, and testing procedures
-- Developed a ChatGPT-style customer support agent using OpenAI’s API
+- Developed a ChatGPT-style customer support agent utilizing OpenAI’s API, improving customer interaction and support efficiency
+- Served on the culture committee, driving initiatives to enhance employee engagement and satisfaction

-_Ruby on Rails, Postgresql, Redis, Javascript, Typescript, Stimulus_
+_Ruby on Rails, PostgreSQL, Redis, JavaScript, TypeScript, Stimulus_

 ### Zoocasa (October 2014–December 2021)
+Senior Software Developer

 - Built RESTful APIs using Ruby on Rails that served data to the JavaScript front-end with tens of thousands of unique daily users
 - Scaled the platform to support sustained growth of daily users and data
 - Developed a CRM system to manage leads for realtors and customer support

-_Ruby on Rails, Postgresql, PostGIS, Redis, ElasticSearch, Kubernetes, AWS EKS, AWS Lambda_
+_Ruby on Rails, PostgreSQL, PostGIS, Redis, ElasticSearch, Kubernetes, AWS EKS, AWS Lambda_

 ### Bitmaker (July 2015–March 2016)